General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Related Work

-Semantic transformations are proved to fool deep learning models easily \cite{hosseini2018semantic, ghiasi2020breaking, joshi2019semantic}, and, consequently, empirical studies of robustness against such transformations appeared \cite{hendrycks2019benchmarking,tsai2022towards}.
-However, certified robustness under semantic transformations is still an open issue \cite{mohapatra2019towards,li2021tss,hao2022gsmooth}.
-Recently, quite a few approaches to tackle semantic transformations were proposed that are based on enumeration \cite{pei2017towards}, interval bound propagation \cite{balunovic2019certifying, singh2019abstract,mohapatra2020towards}, and randomized smoothing \cite{fischer2020certified, li2021tss, hao2022gsmooth}.
-While efficient enumeration is applicable only to discrete transforms, linear relaxation provides worse results when compared to smoothing.
-On the other hand, when deterministic guarantees are infeasible, probabilistic approaches \cite{pautov2022cc,weng2019proven,wicker2020probabilistic} to estimate the probability of the model to fail when an attack is parameterized provide some insights about the model's robustness.
-It is worth mentioning that empirical robustness may be improved by incorporating adversarial training.
-However, the training procedure on large-scale datasets is time-consuming \cite{tsai2022towards}.
+Semantic transformations are another important class of input perturbations, which fool deep learning models easily \cite{ghiasi2020breaking, joshi2019semantic}.
+Certified robustness under this threat model is still an open issue \cite{li2021tss,alfarra2022deformrs}.
+Recently, a few approaches to tackle semantic transformations were proposed that are based on enumeration \cite{pei2017towards}, interval bound propagation \cite{balunovic2019certifying,mohapatra2020towards}, and randomized smoothing \cite{li2021tss,hao2022gsmooth}.
+It is known that different relaxation approaches provide worse results than the ones based on smoothing \cite{zhang2022rethinking}.
+On the other hand, when deterministic guarantees are infeasible, probabilistic approaches \cite{pautov2022cc,wicker2020probabilistic} to estimate the probability of the model failing when an attack is parameterized provide some insights about the model's robustness.
+It is worth mentioning that empirical robustness \cite{tsai2022towards} may be improved by incorporating adversarial training, which might be time-consuming on large-scale datasets \cite{tsai2022towards}.